-□ (6) The public safety report Art.
-17.022(d)(1), C.C.P.
+g .
 The public safety report system may not be the only item relied on by a judge or magistrate in making a bail decision.
 Art.
-17.021(d)(1), C.C.P.
-Effective January 1, 2022 but OCA has until April 1, 2022 to create the public safety report system and any related forms.
+17.022(d)(1), C.C.P.
 A magistrate may set bail for a defendant charged only with a misdemeanor without ordering, preparing, or considering a public safety report if the system is unavailable for longer than 12 hours due to a technical failure at OCA.
 Art.
-17.022(f), C.C.P.
-D g.
-The court may also consider any other issues deemed appropriate including any or all of the following: □ (1) The range of punishment for the offense charged; □ (2) The arrestee's community ties; Do you live in County?
+17.022(f), C.C.P. 🗖 h.
+The court may also consider any other issues deemed appropriate including any or all of the following: □ (1) The range of punishment for the offense charged; \square (2) The arrestee's community ties; Do you live in County?
 How will you get to court if you are released?
-Does anyone else live with you? $\square$ (3) Work record; or $\Box (4) Family ties.$ □ h.
-If a pretrial services agency operates in the judicial district or county, order the arrestee to be interviewed and the information brought to you immediately. 🗖 i.
+Does anyone else live with you? \Box (3) Work record; or \Box (4) Family ties. 🗖 i.
+If a pretrial services agency operates in the judicial district or county, order the arrestee to be interviewed and the information brought to you immediately. 🗖 j.
 The magistrate may impose any reasonable condition related to safety of the victim or safety of the community.
 Art.
-17.40, C.C.P.

-- □ j.
-Bail may only be denied or temporarily denied in certain instances. - k.
-If bail is denied or temporarily denied, make a written finding explaining the legal basis.
+17.40, C.C.P. 🗖 k.
+Bail may only be denied or temporarily denied in certain instances.
+See Checklist 1-2.
+01. If bail is denied or temporarily denied, make a written finding explaining the legal basis.
+A defendant who is denied bail or who is unable to give bail in the amount required by any bail schedule or standing order shall be provided with the warnings in Art.
+15.17, C.C.P.
+Art.
+17.028(e), C.C.P.

-- $\Box$ l.
-Set the amount of bail. - $\Box$ m.
+- \Box m.
+Set the amount of bail. - \Box n.
 Set conditions of bail.

-- $\Box$ (1) Record each condition in writing; or - $\Box$ (2) Recite each condition into the record; and - □ (3) Require the arrestee to acknowledge that he or she understands each condition. - □ (4) Provide written notice to the defendant of the conditions of release on bond and the penalties for violating a condition of release (or designate someone to provide the notice).
+- \Box (1) Record each condition in writing; or - \Box (2) Recite each condition into the record; and - □ (3) Require the arrestee to acknowledge that he or she understands each condition. - □ (4) Provide written notice to the defendant of the conditions of release on bond and the penalties for violating a condition of release (or designate someone to provide the notice). - □ (5) As soon as practicable but not later than the next business day after the date a magistrate issues an order imposing, modifying, or removing a condition of release on bond, the clerk of the court shall send a copy of the order to the attorney representing the State and the sheriff of the county where the defendant resides.
+If the order prohibits the defendant from going near a child care facility or school, the clerk shall send a copy to the facility or school.